Our Board of Directors

 Jonathan Collier, Secretary

-An Operations Management graduate of University of Colorado, Jonathan also has degrees in philosophy and the behavioral sciences.
+Jonathan attended the University of Colorado, where he focused his studies on business, philosophy, the behavioral sciences, and poetry.
 A social and spiritual entrepreneur, his business consulting practice utilizes holonic integration to cultivate a harmonic and prosperous balance between self, social, ecological and spiritual interactions.
 Jonathan’s role with Nevada County Arts is to leverage opportunities that connect with, and support, the emerging cultural paradigm most clearly associated with our millennial generation, and he has joined our Marketing Committee to help steer this focus.
-Jonathan is co-Founder of both Nevada County Community Alliance and Nevada City Sol Center.
-He is Chairman of the Nevada County Chapter of Emerald Growers Association and a member of the Executive Committee of the Nevada County Cannabis Alliance.
-He is a new Board member at BriarPatch Cooperative, a founding sponsor of Nevada County Arts Council’s 1st Annual Sierra Poetry Festival.
+Jonathan sits on the Board of Directors of the Nevada County Cannabis Alliance and the Origins Council.
+He is also a Board member at BriarPatch Cooperative, a founding sponsor of Nevada County Arts Council’s Annual Sierra Poetry Festival.

 JoAnn is Chair of our Literary Arts Committee, and one of the most networked people locally in terms of writing, poetry and the literary arts.
 Her background, however, is book selling and real estate lending – she’s a consummate businesswoman.
 Currently President at the League of Women Voters of Western Nevada County, she is also Chair of Citizens Oversight Committee at Nevada County Library, a member of Nevada County Reads & Writes, Nevada County Superintendent of Schools and County Libraries, and the Civil Grand Jury.
 JoAnn Marie is at the core of our work towards maintaining and growing a flourishing literary arts culture in Nevada County, starting with the continuation of our new flagship program, the annual Sierra Poetry Festival.